 Kingsford Legal Centre is a law clinic attached to the Faculty of Law.
 The Centre provides a clinical teaching environment for law students and social work students.

-The students assist the Centre lawyers acting for members of the local community unable to afford legal assistance.
+The Centre is one of over 30 community legal centres in New South Wales an students work with Centre lawyers in acting for members of the local community who cannot afford private legal assistance.